testdouble/testdouble.js/README.md

 ```

 The above will verify that `save` was called with the two specified arguments.
+If the verification fails (say it passed `'010100'` instead), testdouble.js will
+throw a nice long error message to explain how the test double function was
+actually called, so that you can spot the error.

 Just like with `td.when()`, more complex cases can be covered with [argument
 matchers](/docs/6-verifying-invocations.md#relaxing-verifications-with-argument-matchers)
 and [configuration
 options](/docs/6-verifying-invocations.md#configuring-verifications).

-A word of caution: when you verify a function was called, as opposed to what it
+A word of caution: `td.verify()` should be needed only sparingly.
+When you
+verify a function was called (as opposed to what it returns) you're asserting
-returns, you're asserting that your code has a desired side effect.
-Code with
+that your code has a desired side effect.
+Code with lots of side effects is bad,
-lots of side effects is bad, so mocking libraries are often abused to make
+so mocking libraries are often abused to make side-effect heavy code easier to
-side-effect heavy code easier to test.
-In these cases, refactoring each
+test.
+In these cases, refactoring each dependency to return values instead is
-dependency to return values instead is almost always the better design approach.
+almost always the better design approach.
+Sometimes in the interest of
-Sometimes in the interest of completeness, people will attempt to verify an
+completeness, people will attempt to verify an invocation that already satisfies
-invocation that already satisfies a stub, but this is almost [provably
+a stub, but this is almost [provably
 unnecessary](/docs/B-frequently-asked-questions.md#why-shouldnt-i-call-both-tdwhen-and-tdverify-for-a-single-interaction-with-a-test-double).

 ### Other functions